-The first phase of the ERM programme was carried out between 2020 and 2021 (year-end).
-It has improved the consistency and effectiveness of the Company's risk management system by fully integrating risk prevention and management within the day-to-day management of the Company's operations.
+The ERM programme has improved the consistency and effectiveness of the Company's risk management system by fully integrating risk prevention and management within the day-to-day management of the Company's operations.
 In particular, the BoD ensures the adequacy of the Company's risk management infrastructure, monitoring changes in the cost of risk and approves the risk limits for market risks.

-The Company operates a separate Risk Management function, which is responsible for the implementation of the Risk Management Policy, set by the BoD and the Risk Management Committee.
+The Company operates a separate Risk Management Function, which is responsible for the implementation of the Risk Management Policy, set by the BoD and the Risk Management Committee.
 The Risk Management Function is also responsible for the Risk Appetite of the Company and the monitoring of the risks on a regular basis.
 The procedures set by the Company ensure that all risks are effectively managed and measured against the set level of risk tolerance.